Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Number all tables and figures consecutively in the order of appearance (e.g. ,Table 1, Table 2, Figure 1, etc.)

-Table captions should appear above the table, left-justified, and include a bold label (e.g., Table 1)
+Table title should appear above the table, left-justified, and include a bold label (e.g., Table 1)

-Figure captions should appear below the figure, left-justified, and include a bold label (e.g., Figure 1)
+Figure title should appear above the figure, left-justified, and include a bold label (e.g., Figure 1)

-The title must be in italics, written in sentence case, and end with a period.
+The title must be in italics, written in sentence case, 6 pt after the title and end with a period

 source (or “Author’s calculation/illustration”)